wilrizx/wilrizx/README.md

 <div align="center">

-### ⭐ Open for collaboration and internship opportunities!
+### ⭐ Open for collaboration and feel free send message to my email!

 </div>